 Retirement planning usually revolves around how much do you have saved or how you are invested.
-Discussions incorporate Social Security, long term care, health care costs, and investments.
+Discussions incorporate Social Security, long-term care, health care costs, and investments.
 Rarely, the conversation focuses on how to shape your retirement years: how will you spend your time; how will you contribute to society; what social networks will you have; what are your passions.
 Retirement can be the longest period of your entire life.
-It isn’t the short stop from stopping work to death.
+It isn’t the shortstop from stopping work to death.
 You could have 30 years or more of life.

 Today’s guests are Jeannette Lalonde and Mary Morency.
-They help their clients zero in on the life arenas that are most important to them and to create a plan that is flexible and unique to their situation.
+They help their clients zero in on the life areas that are most important to them and create a plan that is flexible and unique to their situation.
 I think you will find this discussion useful, and if you are like most Americans, you will realize you haven’t done enough retirement planning.